What Are Game Improvement Irons?

 TaylorMade RBZ Game Improvement Iron

-Basically without exception, anything that can even begin to claim to be a “game improvement iron” is going to feature a cavity back club head design.
+Basically without exception, anything that can even begin to claim to be in the game improvement category is going to feature a cavity back club head design.

 RELATED: Titleist 620 CB Irons Review